PReinis/tdlwc-reinis-finalTask/README.md

 ```
 ## Test Case 4
 When there is 1 item in the cart, if the user removes an item from the cart, it now
-should display that there are no items anymore
+should display that there are no items anymore.

 To run this test individually run the command:
 ```